tfmigrator/tfmigrator/README.md

 Go library to migrate Terraform Configuration and State with `terraform state mv` and `terraform state rm` command and [hcledit](https://github.com/minamijoyo/hcledit).

-Using tfmigrator, we can do the following.
+Using tfmigrator, you can do the following.

 * migrate resource address
   * e.g. `null_resource.foo` => `null_resource.bar`